Ph.D. in Information Assurance (DIA)

 - Learning Outcomes

-The DIA program is recognized by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+The information assurance degree program is recognized by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
 As a result of this recognition federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.Program Sheet (pdf)

 Click here to apply now.

-The program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
+The information assurance degree program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
 Courses, research, and dissertation registrations are as follows:

 Required Core Courses (four credits each) (Select four or five.)